* First French leader to meet Iranian president since 2005

 Hollande is the first Western leader of the P5+1 nations - United States, Russia, China, Britain, France and Germany - to meet Rouhani, and the first French leader to meet an Iranian president since Jacques Chirac met Mohammad Khatami in 2005.

-The French source said that Rouhani had not tried to mix the Syria crisis with the nuclear dossier and told Hollande he wanted the war to end and was open to the idea of Geneva 2.
+The French aide said Rouhani had told Hollande he wanted the war to end and that he was open to the idea of Geneva 2.

-Hollande earlier told the U.N. that too much time had been wasted trying to end the 2-1/2 year civil war in Syria, which the United Nations says has killed more than 100,000 people.
+Hollande earlier told the United Nations that too much time had been wasted trying to end the 2-1/2-year civil war in Syria, which the United Nations says has killed more than 100,000 people.

 "We must ensure that this war ends.
 It is the deadliest war since the beginning of this century.
 The solution is a political one and too much time has been lost," he said.

-Hollande also repeated that he wanted a U.N.
+Reiterating calls from his foreign minister on Monday, Hollande said he wanted a U.N.
 Security Council resolution that would keep close to the terms of a U.S.-Russia deal to eradicate Syria's chemical weapons.
+He said he would not demand the resolution be placed under the U.N.'s Chapter 7, although it should make reference to it.

 Russia and China have blocked three U.N. resolutions meant to pressure Assad during Syria's civil war.